-Rent-to-own is a Lease-to-Own transaction in which customers rent a product with the option to obtain ownership, while credit-based purchases involve borrowing money to buy an item and repaying that loan over time.
+Rent-to-own is a lease transaction in which customers rent a product with the option to obtain ownership, while credit-based purchases involve borrowing money to buy an item and repaying that loan over time.
 Because rent-to-own does not involve borrowed money, it operates differently from traditional financing or credit agreements.

 Consumers can obtain household goods in many different ways.
 Some people purchase items outright with cash, others use retail financing or credit cards, and some choose a rent-to-own (RTO) transaction.